 The Canadian Automotive Museum will commemorate Canada's 150th anniversary in 2017 with much needed improvements to its facility and exhibitions.
 Several projects are planned that will improve the visitor experience and the museum's ability to care for its priceless collection of Canadian automobiles.

 Canadian Automotive Museum HVAC UPGRADES (2017)

 Estimated Cost: $55,000

-Status: $27,500 received from the Government of Canada, matching funds being raised.
+April 2017 Status Update: $27,500 received from the Government of Canada, matching funds being raised.

 The Canadian Automotive Museum requires new heating, air conditioning, and ventilation to improve the year-round visitor experience and preserve the world-class collection of automobiles.
 These improvements will allow the museum to better control its interior environment while reducing energy costs.
 In 2004 the museum's original boiler was no longer reparable and it was replaced with a mix of gas and electric heaters that keep the museum warm during the winter.
 This temporary solution is neither effective nor energy efficient.
 During the summer the museum becomes hot with no air conditioning and only a few fans to keep the air circulating.
 As an international attraction the museum can do much better with your help.
 Please support this project by making a donation to the Canadian Automotive Museum.